mrtkprc/the-linux-command-line-notes/PART1.md

 ![](images/stop_process_and_bg.png)

-If windows is changed, signal will be sent to system.
+If window is changed, signal will be sent to system.